input-output-hk/peras-design/site/reports/tech-report-2.md

 The main impacts identified so far are:

-* There is no impact in the existing block diffusion process, and no changes to block headers structure
+* There is no impact in the existing block diffusion process, and no changes to block headers structure.
-* Block body structure needs to be changed to accomodate for a certificate when entering _cooldown_ period
+* Block body structure needs to be changed to accomodate for a certificate when entering _cooldown_ period.
-* Consensus _best chain_ selection algorithm needs to be aware of the existence of a _quorum_ to compute the _weight_ of a possible chain, which is manifested by a _certificate_ from the Peras component
+* Consensus _best chain_ selection algorithm needs to be aware of the existence of a _quorum_ to compute the _weight_ of a possible chain, which is manifested by a _certificate_ from the Peras component.
-  * Consensus will need to maintain or query a list of valid certificates (eg. similar to _volatile_ blocks) as they are received or produced
+    * Consensus will need to maintain or query a list of valid certificates (eg. similar to _volatile_ blocks) as they are received or produced.
-  * Chain selection and headers diffusion is not dependent on individual votes
+    * Chain selection and headers diffusion is not dependent on individual votes.
-* Peras component can be treated as another _chain follower_ to which new blocks and rollbacks are reported
+* Peras component can be treated as another _chain follower_ to which new blocks and rollbacks are reported.
-  * Peras component will also need to be able to retrieve current _stake distribution_
+    * Peras component will also need to be able to retrieve current _stake distribution_.
-  * It needs to have access to VRF and KES keys for voting, should we decide to forfeit BLS signature scheme
+    * It needs to have access to VRF and KES keys for voting, should we decide to forfeit BLS signature scheme.
-* Dedicated long term storage will be needed for certificates
+* Dedicated long term storage will be needed for certificates.
-* Networking layer will need to accomodate (at least) two new mini-protocols for votes and certificates diffusion
+* Networking layer will need to accomodate (at least) two new mini-protocols for votes and certificates diffusion.
-  * This seems to align nicely with current joint effort on [Mithril integration](https://hackmd.io/yn9643iKTVezLbiVb-BzJA?view)
+    * This seems to align nicely with current joint effort on [Mithril integration](https://hackmd.io/yn9643iKTVezLbiVb-BzJA?view).
-* Our remarks regarding the possible development of a standalone prototype interacting with a modifified adhoc node still stands and could be a good next step
+* Our remarks regarding the possible development of a standalone prototype interacting with a modifified adhoc node still stands and could be a good next step.

 # Conclusion